thesamuelmay/Tetris/README.md

 “I wish I could go back to the day I met you and just walk away.” - Unknown “I’m not crying because of you; you’re not worth it.
 I’m crying because my delusion of who you were was shattered by the truth of who you are.” - Steve Maraboli
-“To live in a hallucination of being loved is more painful than rejection.” - Vinaya Panicker Make sure to read this around 2000 times before running the file:)
+“To live in a hallucination of being loved is more painful than rejection.” - Vinaya Panicker